-The second class in Yale SOM’s Master’s Degree in Global Business and Society program, which began classes the week of August 26, is a highly global, and accomplished, group.
+The incoming class in the Yale School of Management’s Master’s Degree in Global Business and Society program, which began classes the week of August 31, is a highly global and accomplished group.

-The 51 students in the GBS Class of 2020, each of whom has received or is studying for a master’s in management at a school in the Global Network for Advanced Management, have citizenship in 19 countries.
-Forty-seven percent of them have worked or interned in more than one country, and 71% pursued their first master’s degree outside of their home country.
-The class is 51% women, with an average age of 24.
+The 48 students in the GBS Class of 2021 have each received or are studying for a master’s in management at a member school in the Global Network for Advanced Management.
+The students hold citizenships in 19 countries and speak a total of 21 languages.
+Fifty-two percent of them have worked or interned in more than one country.
+The class is 48% women, with an average age of 24.

 The GBS program, launched in 2018, is designed to prepare early-career students for global careers.
 Students spend a year at Yale, taking required courses with a focus on global leadership, management electives created specifically for GBS students, and other electives selected from across Yale SOM and Yale.